 - Psychological research assistant

 - Workplace trainer

-The U.S. Bureau of Labor Statistics (BLS) anticipates the employment of all types of psychologists will increase by 12% from 2012 to 2022 (www.bls.gov).
-Based on May 2012 data from the BLS, the median yearly salary of industrial-organizational psychologists was $83,580.
+The U.S. Bureau of Labor Statistics (BLS) anticipates the employment of industrial/organizational psychologists will increase by a huge 53% from 2012 to 2022 (www.bls.gov), making it one of the fastest growing occupations in the country.
+Based on May 2014 data from the BLS, the median yearly salary of industrial-organizational psychologists was $76,950.